 Four Minutes or Less

-If Dr. Karpman recommends Testopel® as your TRT treatment, the procedure will be performed in the office using a local anesthetic and completed in less than four minutes.
+If Dr. Karpman recommends Testopel as your Testosterone Replacement Therapy treatment, the procedure will be performed in the office using a local anesthetic and completed in less than four minutes.
 He begins by sterilizing the area where the pellets will be inserted with an anti-bacterial solution.
 A local anesthetic is given in the area, and two rows of pellets are implanted under the skin.

 Improved Quality of Life

-Some patients report a rash, itching, or irritation at the site where Testosterone Replacement Therapy is applied when using gel or a patch.
+Some patients report a rash, itching, or irritation at the site where TRT is applied when using gel or a patch.
 If you have pellets inserted, the site may be sore and tender for a day or so.
 However, there is no downtime after the in-office procedure, and the patients can return to normal activity immediately.